-The aggregate fees billed by the Company's external Auditors for professional services related to tax compliance, tax advice and tax planning for the financial years endings January 3, 2004 and January 1, 2005 were \$485,900 and \$1,331,700 respectively.
-These services related primarily to property tax appeal services, commodity tax support and various tax advice in connection with foreign operations and the Canadian tax implications.
+The aggregate fees billed by the Company's external Auditors for professional services related to tax compliance, tax advice and tax planning for the financial years endings January 1, 2005 and December 31, 2005 were \$1,331,700 and \$1,302,800 respectively.
+These services related primarily to property tax services, commodity tax support and tax advice in connection with foreign operations and the Canadian tax implications thereof.